STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Introduction

 \section{Introduction}

 Edge detection is a fundamental low-level task in computer vision, which aims to extract object boundaries and visually salient edges from natural images.
-Various high-level tasks have greatly benefited from edge detection, such as image segmentation~\cite{arbelaez2010contour,yi2016automatic}, image-to-image translation~\cite{zhu2017unpaired}, image inpainting~\cite{nazeri2019edgeconnect}.
+Various high-level tasks have greatly benefited from edge detection, such as object detection and segmentation~\cite{li2021looking, zhu2021supplement, li2021semisupervised, arbelaez2010contour, rother2004grabcut, li2020segmenting}, video interpolation~\cite{zhao2022edge}, image inpainting~\cite{nazeri2019edgeconnect} and denoising~\cite{fang2020multilevel}.